quickfix-j/quickfixj/quickfixj-messages/readme.md

 One way to start a custom build this is to **copying** this maven module, or only ```quickfixj-messages-all```, into an independent build.
 If doing so:
 * The Maven ```groupId```s should be changed (it's not necessary nor desirable to use ```org.quickfixj``` for custom distributions).
 The ```version```s and ```artefactId```s may likewise be changed.
 Artefacts can then be published to public maven repositories as long as the QuickFIX/J ```groupId``` is not used.
-* Ensure the QuickFIX Software Licence and/or Apache 2 license is included in the distribution.
+* Ensure the QuickFIX Software License and/or Apache 2 license is included in the distribution.
 It can be found in the root of this project and/or the [quickfixj-orchestra](https://github.com/quickfix-j/quickfixj-orchestra) project
 * Modules and directories for FIX Protocol versions that are not required can be removed.
 The ```quickfixj-messages-all``` contains the code generation.
 If removing unused FIX protocol versions then the copy of this module will need to be edited to omit these versions.
 * The structure of these modules can be refactored to meet your requirements.
 This build has a complex structure to normalise the ```quickfixj-messages-all``` into a set of more minimal artefacts for specific FIX versions.
-This complexity should be unneccesary for more specialised and compact Rules of Enagement.
-A practical approach is to remove unneccessary dependencies from ```quickfixj-messages-all``` and build a single artefact per Rules of Engagement.
+This complexity should be unnecessary for more specialised and compact Rules of Engagement.
+A practical approach is to remove unnecessary dependencies from ```quickfixj-messages-all``` and build a single artefact per Rules of Engagement.
 This artefact can have a new ```groupId``` and ```artefactId``` as aforementioned.
 * FIX versions **FIX4.0 to FIX5.0sp2**
   * Edit the QuickFIX dictionary for the FIX protocol version that you are customising.
 The dictionary is found in ```/src/main/resources``` directory of the module corresponding to the FIX protocol version.
     * **N.B.** [FIX Trading Community](https://www.fixtrading.org/) does publish repositories for FIX 4.2 and FIX 4.4 but these are not used by the QuickFIX/J build.
 These may be used as the basis of a customised build.